Lane Kenworthy, The Good Society

-Since the 1970s, income inequality in the United States has increased.
+Since the late 1970s, income inequality in the United States has increased.
 How much?
 What’s caused this rise?
 Has it happened in other rich countries too?
 How has government responded?
 Has the increase in income inequality been offset by mobility?
 Has consumption inequality also risen?
 What do Americans think about income inequality?

 INCOME INEQUALITY HAS INCREASED, ESPECIALLY AT THE TOP